POC Resistance Enduro Light Review

 The 13" inseam on the Resistance shorts provides good leg coverage.
 These shorts sit just below the knee, slightly shorter than the Pearl Izumi Elevate but just about the same length as the Troy Lee Ruckus.
 The fabric is not quite as thick as the Ruckus or Elevate but is substantial enough to provide decent protection from contact with bushes and branches on the trail.
 Knee pad compatibility is also good with adequate length and a sufficiently wide leg opening, which allows pads to sit comfortably under the shorts.

 These are a solid choice for protection and a favorite for shuttle run use with our testers.
 Folks who like to ride in knee pads should check our the Troy Lee Ruckus.
 These shorts are a touch longer and play very well with all style of knee pads.
 The Troy Lee Designs Ruckus took home a Top Pick for the Gravity Fiends.

 The Resistance shorts are best suited to gravity oriented riding.
 They are not the best shorts for pedaling, and poor ventilation limits their effectiveness for long pedaling missions.

-The POC Resistance Enduro Light shorts retail for $110 and we do not feel that they are a good value.
-The Pearl Izumi Elevate shorts are $10 cheaper and are quite frankly a better pair of shorts, for an extra $25 you can buy the Troy Lee Ruckus short which score higher in our comparative testing and come with a liner.
+The POC Resistance Enduro Light shorts retail for $90, and we do not feel that they are a great value.
+The 100% Airmatic shorts are $1 cheaper, and are quite frankly a better pair of shorts, for an extra $20 you can buy the Troy Lee Ruckus short which score higher in our comparative testing.

 The POC Resistance shorts are best suited to shuttle and park riding.
 We were a bit disappointed in the comfort and pedaling performance of the shorts.
 The overall construction of the shorts is solid, but the design execution leaves much to be desired.
 The relatively high price of these shorts is also a deterrent, considering that there are much better shorts available at a better price.